Mortgage options for self-employed professionals

 - Finance

 Can you get a mortgage if you are self-employed and just started out on your own?
 Absolutely, if you ask De Hypotheker’s Marcel Snoek.
 For a very long time, new entrepreneurs struggled to get a mortgage.
-But now even people who have been in business for less than three years can land one relatively easily.
-Read more to find out what mortgage options there are for starting zzp'ers.
+But now even people who have been in business for less than 3 years can land one relatively easily.
+Read here to find out the conditions under which you can take out a mortgage as a starting zzp’er.
+And what the options are per mortgage lender.

-"In the last 5 to 7 years, there has been a major turnaround", Soek begins, "with more and more lenders expressly targeting entrepreneurs.
-Some lenders, for example, have started using employment income from the past to determine a qualifying income for new entrepreneurs."
+"In recent years, the market has been changing", Soek begins, "with more and more lenders focusing specifically on entrepreneurs.
+For starting zzp'ers, for example, they count years of salaried employment when determining an assessment income."
 Soek adds that the Nationale Hypotheekgarantie (NHG, National Mortgage Guarantee), which supports lenders in providing mortgages to entrepreneurs, has been a great help.
 "Banks are aligning their policies with those of the NHG."

 When reviewing your application, a mortgage lender will look at, among other things: